Guide

 Appointments

-Our students have a fixed and limited amount of time to see patients so we rely on patients who can commit to attend reliably for their appointments.
-Students get their work checked by staff at each stage which means that their appointments will normally be longer and more frequent than would be expected for treatment from a high street dentist.
+Our students have a fixed and limited amount of time so we rely on patients who can commit to attend reliably for their appointments.
+Students get their work checked by staff at each stage which means that their appointments will be longer and more frequent than would be expected for treatment from a high street dental clinic.

 If you fail to attend appointments or cancel appointments last minute, this can have a significant impact on our students.
-Patients who cannot commit to attending regularly may not be suitable for treatment by one of our students.
-Under these circumstances, we may advise you to seek treatment elsewhere.
-Your treatment will be provided for free, but the cost is in your time and commitment.
+Patients who cannot commit to attending regularly are not suitable for treatment on student clinics.

 Register for free treatment from students

-You need to complete this form, and return either by email or by post.
+You need to complete this form and return it either by email or by post.

-We will then invite you to your initial check-up where we will let you know if you are able to able to be treated by our students.
+We will then invite you to an initial screening visit where we will let you know if you are able to able to be treated by our students.

 How to complete and send the form by email